 There was once a farmer who had three sons.
-One day when the boys were grown to manhood he said to them:
+One day when the boys were grown he said to them:

 “My sons, it is high time that you were all married.
-To-morrow I wish you to go out in search of brides.”
+Tomorrow I want you to go out in search of brides.”

 “But where shall we go?” the oldest son asked.

 “I have thought of that, too,” the father said.
-“Do each of you chop down a tree and then take the direction in which the fallen tree points.
+“Each of you chop down a tree and then go the direction in which the fallen tree points.
 I’m sure that each of you if you go far enough in that direction will find a suitable bride.”

 So the next day the three sons chopped down trees.
 The oldest son’s tree fell pointing north.